Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 - Ingestion of Credit Card Customer Profile Data
 - Sharing raw data seamlessly via a Private Listing
 - Consuming shared data via a Private Listing
+- Perform feature engineering
-- Enriching shared data using a ML model
+- Scoring shared data using a ML model
-- Sharing back enriched data to the original Provider account
+- Sharing back scored data to the original Provider account
 - Automating the above data pipeline using Streams and Tasks

 <!-- ------------------------ -->